Man Up | Ep. 206 • September 18, 2017

 David Tian: I’ve made the mistake of saying, “You need a therapist, man.”
 And then he goes to the therapist, and then he doesn’t stick with it.
 And the other thing is, the therapist asks him, “So, why are you here?”
 And he says something like, “Oh, my coach told me.”
 Right away, he’s already in the wrong frame of mind to approach it.

 Gui Mansilla: The way to go about it is understanding that to really benefit from psychotherapy, you have to answer that question for yourself.
 There is two ways of looking at the question.
-One is very restricting and the other one is brought.
+One is very restricting and the other one is broad.
 The restrictive one, particularly in regulatory areas like us where psychotherapy is regulated, we have a kind of straightforward definition.
-“You will need psychotherapy if you have a problem of cognition of this, or the deregulation, memory problem, that will affect your life seriously at a social, interpersonal, personal, or work level.”
+“You will need psychotherapy if you have a problem of cognition mood disorder, dysregulation, memory problem, that will affect your life seriously at a social, interpersonal, personal, or work level.”

 The broader definition or understanding of psychotherapy, for me, is if you’re feeling fucked up, you probably can benefit in some way, shape, or form, from a good solid approach of a professional that can help.
 How do you define more specifically and more technically feeling fucked up?
 Things are not working and you keep repeating the same stuff that you did in the past to try to make them work, and they obviously don’t work, and they become more and more frustrated.

 Things are becoming more and more painful.
 You have [INAUDIBLE 00:06:31] or you think about it all the time.
 Your mind is obsessing about problems.
 You find that career-wise you cannot evolve.
 You find job after job that seems to be dead-end and later not really useful.
 The question is: How much pain do you think you need to go through to truly go out and find support and help?
 I believe that you shouldn’t go through a lot of pain.
-I see it as most of the time, 90% of humans that I meet, we do have some pain and we haven’t yet been able to face that pain in a way that is sustainable.
-That was really a healing curve that will end up in satisfaction.
+I see it as most of the time, 90% of humans that I meet, we do have some pain and we haven’t yet been able to face that pain in a way that is sustainable and that will really go for a healing curve that will end up in satisfaction.

 I believed that most of us can benefit.
 Now, the big question is: How do you find somebody that truly helps?
 Do you want me to dive into that?

-David Tian: Just before – that was a great answer, and it’s a highly personal decision to decide whether you should go and lay your soul – to bury your soul to another human being.
+David Tian: Just before – that was a great answer, and it’s a highly personal decision to decide whether you should go and lay your soul – to bare your soul to another human being.
 For our show, Masculinity for the Intelligent Man, we get a lot of people who are interested in masculinity and learning about that.
-A lot of guys around the world, men have the idea of a functioning adult, a functioning male, which is like a tough guy who doesn’t have any problems.
+A lot of guys around the world, I was going to pick on certain countries but actually as I reflect, it’s pretty much all around the world.
+Men have the idea of a functioning adult, a functioning male, which is like a tough guy who doesn’t have any problems.
 They feel like if they’re crying.
 That’s a problem.
 It’s like they’re breaking down and they need help.

 But if they don’t cry all through the day and they chop their wood, they hunt their food, and they bring it home to the wife and kids, and they’re just – they smile but they’re pretty much just functioning adults, then they are healthy.
 I found that’s actually really sad because the guy will get to 40-50 years old, having pretty much emotional numbness and they’re not even aware of it because all of their other friends are emotionally numb.
 They end up becoming just a cog in the wheel of society; they fit into it like a job somewhere and they end up… Actually, most jobs you work really hard to create equity for a company that really profits off you.